williamgrimes/williamgrimes.github.io/content/md/pages/cv.md

       <br> &nbsp;&nbsp; <a href="/https://www.ucl.ac.uk/lmcb/" target="_blank">ucl.ac.uk/lmcb/</a>
     </p>
     <ul>
+      <li>Developed in Python an image segmentation and analysis pipeline for diagnostics of Hermansky-Pudlak syndrome.</li>
-      <li>Applied machine learning techniques and identified cell phenotypes with a detection accuracy of 82%</li>
+      <li>Applied Support Vector Machines (SVM) to identify cell phenotypes with a detection accuracy of 82%.</li>
-      <li>Trained Haar-like features model to track leukocytes trajectories in enothelial adhesion assays, with a tracking accuracy of 92%</li>
+      <li>Trained a Haar-like features model to track leukocytes trajectories in enothelial adhesion assays, with a tracking accuracy of 92%.</li>
     </ul>
     <!--
     ----